Go back to Blog's hub Blog | tags:

 Step 3: Design for the user

-Now that we understand how our user interacts with their data, we can assess whether the data product adequately supports their needs or how it may be improved upon.
-Is the user able to answer all questions they have through the data?
+Now we understand how our users interact with their data, we can assess whether the data product supports their needs.
+Are they able to answer all their questions through the data?
 If not, what calculations can we apply to meet this need?

-Rather than simply providing the user with data, we want to ensure that the user is getting what they need out of the data.
-We want to help the users find a flow in their data analysis, beginning with a starting place where they can ask questions, find answers, then dive deeper into more granular details.
+Rather than simply providing the user with data, we want to ensure they are getting what they need from it.
+We want to help the users find a flow in their data analysis, allowing them to ask questions, find answers, and then dive deeper into more granular details.

-Designing for the user can look like allowing the user to choose the way their data is visually displayed, providing dashboards designed to visually prioritize KPIs and key insights, as well as strategically designing dashboards for both mobile and desktop devices.
+Designing for the user can involve allowing them to choose how their data is visually displayed, creating dashboards that prioritize KPIs and key insights, and strategically designing these dashboards for both mobile and desktop devices.

-Your data product should offer a solution to support each of your user’s main needs.
-For example, if your user expresses that they want to receive updates that are more relevant to their role or workflow, you could satisfy this need by offering KPI alerts and scheduled emailing of reports.
+Your data product should address each of your user's core needs.
+For example, if a user wants more relevant updates tailored to their role or workflow, you can meet this need by providing KPI alerts and scheduled report emails.
+Pay attention to what your users ask for and identify the underlying needs your product can fulfill to support their goals.

 Consumer wants vs. results examples